Published the 3th of april, 2024 | Updated the 28th of january, 2025

 The Home Buyers’ Plan (HBP)

-• Funds withdrawn in this way for the purchase of a first home are tax-free;
+• Funds withdrawn are tax-free;

-• For this purchase, you can withdraw up to $35,000, or even $70,000 if you’re a couple;
+• You can withdraw up to $35,000 per individual, or $70,000 per couple;

 Federal and provincial tax credits